What is Bone Broth?

 Reason 1: I can walk away from the crockpot or have it on all night and not worry about burning down the house.

 Reason 2: It’s much lower maintenance.
-When you make bone broth on the stove top you really have to monitor your water levels.
-However, the crockpot temperature is much lower so I don’t have to worry about my broth disappearing on me.
+When you make bone broth on the stove, you really have to monitor your water levels.
+However, cooking in a crockpot is adds a steam element creating better water retention.

 Homemade Bone Broth Recipe